onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 How do we best identify what is worth identifying?
     ^^ this isnt that good/recursive
 Vote on how to vote on everything else
+How do we get people more interested in being more interested & interesting? we need to be on the same page & coherent on what we need to be on the same page & coherent and how we determine where the boundry is
+Moje bi trqbva da e “how do we get on the same page on/about what/how/why we should be on the same page on/about?”

+How do we shortcut the young into competence and engagement with the real economy instead of made up useless and meaningless hoop-jumping tasks?

+Retarding the youth for profit is a crime against humanity on the grandest of scales

+How do we cultivate a better culture

+Authority and legitimacy

+What are the most fundamental aspects of pur reality?
+No, i don’t mean quantum mechanics or some shit like that - i mean of immediate practical utility for everyone

+A new form of collective expressivity

+We need to suck creativity out of our culture and feed it back in The culture that we cultuvate

+Where life has reached is extraordinary

+We are here to put a dent in the universe

+The fact that we still kill each other is absurd
+The universe is literally ours - all we have to do is simply not squander it

+Who are we, what are we, why are we here?
+“WHY ARE WE HERE?”
+Stare into the camera
+We can engineer scarcity
+We can direct desire
+What are we?
+What is experience itself?
+What are we as a species?
+What is our role in the universe?

+We are all going to - probably - die
+And what do we want to tell the future generations about our current capacity for dreaming and imagination and creativity and values and aspirations

+Life births the concept and need for meaning
+To a stale and more monotonous universe
+We are the universe looking at itself

+We are the most important thing in the universe

+Make the case for life’s struggle evolutionarily to stat away from equilibrium To be something against the monotony of space and time

+Structure of organization & the universe

+Those who tell the stories rule the world
+We can invent something bigger than money itself

+What are we and what our place in the universe is

+“The (collective) reward function”

+We need to replace charisma with competence

+Coherence about how and about what to have coherence about

+There is such a thing as raising kids optimally

 We need to reward truth more than anything else